willongithub/archieve-data-science/README.md

-# Archieve for Data Science
+# Archive for Data Science
-This is an archieve for my data science course
+This is an archive for my data science course

 ```Hello World of Data Science!```